thiagola92/ez-curved-lines-2d/README.md

 ### Could have
+- [ ] Import inkscape pivot point to override the centered position with
-- [ ] Expand bottom dock to supply handle-manipulation buttons (use inkscape icons)
+- [ ] Expand bottom dock to supply primitive shapes: rect and circle
 - [ ] Apply paint-order to imported CollisionPolygon2D (treat it as a guide)
 - [ ] Add button to editor to call center node position func
 - [ ] Helper nodes for gradient from-, stop- and to-handles
 - [ ] SVG Import log: add button to select node with problem
-- [ ] Import inkscape pivot point to override the centered position with
 - [ ] SVG Import log: show/hide different log levels, clear log
 - [ ] Import `<text>` (with embedded fonts? reference to ttf with a dialog?)